 Campus Application and Selection Process

-All graduate and professional degree programs on the three campuses (Main, Medical, and Law) are eligible to nominate up to (3) three students for campus review and selection.
+All graduate and professional degree programs on the three campuses (Main, Medical, and Law) are eligible to nominate up to two (2) students for campus review and selection.
 Each nomination should be collated as a single PDF document and include the following materials in the order presented:

 - Curriculum vitae or resume.

-- All undergraduate and graduate transcripts to date including current semester registration (unofficial copies permitted)
+- All undergraduate and graduate transcripts to date including current semester registration (unofficial copies permitted for internal review)

 - GRE, GMAT, LSAT or MCAT scores, as applicable*